croesus-blockchain/croesus-blockchain.github.io/index.md

 A rudimentary interface which applies this protocol against the Cardano testnet can be found here: https://www.croesus-blockchain.com/

+We have used a random-true and a random-fullum ("loaded dice") examples to demonstrate the utility of the concept.

 ## Lessons Learnt

 * Meta data transactions written to the blockchain are permanent!
 Ensure that you get your protocol right on testnet before using mainnet!

-* Meta data transactions are a great way auto-discovery mechanism.
+* Meta data transactions are a great auto-discovery mechanism.
 A consistently applied protocol on the block-chain is a cheap, always-on network resource that can be queried with the right toolset.

+* Simple building blocks like a consistently applied protocol can be scaled and subsequently used as components in other larger services.

 ## Unsolved Questions